Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era

-\Cref{fig:off-res-flux-IC} (top) shows that the effects discussed above are also present after including detection effects.
-We show in the top panel the expected number of events at IceCube in each bin of deposited energy in the detector, $E_\mathrm{dep}$.
-(Note that here we plot the number of events per log bin, not the energy-weighted version of that, so now the spectrum is falling.)
-To simulate the detector response, we use the official high-energy starting event (HESE) data release \cite{IceCube:2020wum}.
-We adjust the normalization to predict 10 events in the lowest energy bin as approximately observed by IceCube (see \cref{sec:data_IC}), and for $\nu$SI we assume $\sum m_\nu = 0.1 \, \mathrm{eV}$ and the NO. We can see the \emph{two} distinct dips, appearing at $E_\mathrm{dep} \sim 2.5 \times 10^5 \, \mathrm{GeV}$ and $E_\mathrm{dep} \sim 5.5 \times 10^5 \, \mathrm{GeV}$ in the presence of $\nu$SI.
+To simulate the detector response, we use the official high-energy starting event (HESE) data release \cite{IceCube:2020wum}, which includes all neutrino flavors and interaction topologies and takes into account Earth~\cite{Bustamante:2020mep} and detector effects.
+We adjust the flux normalization and exposure to predict 10 events in the lowest energy bin as approximately observed by IceCube after 7.5 years (see \cref{sec:data_IC}), and for $\nu$SI we assume $\sum m_\nu = 0.1 \, \mathrm{eV}$ and the NO. We can see the \emph{two} distinct dips, appearing at $E_\mathrm{dep} \sim 2.5 \times 10^5 \, \mathrm{GeV}$ and $E_\mathrm{dep} \sim 5.5 \times 10^5 \, \mathrm{GeV}$, in the presence of $\nu$SI.
 The effect of the appearance bump is that, for $E_\mathrm{dep} < 2 \times 10^5 \, \mathrm{GeV}$, the neutrino spectrum is steeper than without $\nu$SI.
 From here, we already foresee a degeneracy between $\nu$SI and the spectral index.
 Breaking it will require observing the spectrum at a wide neutrino energy range.

 The bump at $E_\mathrm{dep} \sim 6 \times 10^6 \, \mathrm{GeV}$ is the Glashow resonance~\cite{Glashow:1960zz}, i.e., resonant production of a $W$ boson in neutrino-electron scattering.
 This feature has been recently observed by IceCube~\cite{IceCube:2021rpz} and provides a window to the high-energy spectrum.
 As shown in \cref{sec:data}, this can help in exploring $\nu$SI.